whalebot-helmsman/libcmdline/README.md

-        -I                          something you can count [= 10] -s, --string, [required]    something looks like human word -m, --memory                some computer size - Gb, Mb, Kb, b or no postfix supported [= 10] last option:
+        -I                          something you can count [= 10] -s, --string, [required]    something looks like human word -m, --memory                some computer size - Gb, Mb, Kb, b or no postfix supported [= 10] -S, --seconds               some time duration - sec, min, hour, day or no postfix supported [= 10] last option:
         -e, --enum                  something enumerated (zero, one, two, three) [= one] free params: why you need free params